caloni/journal/journal.md

 "The sizeof operator yields the size (in bytes) of its operand, which may be an expression or the parenthesized name of a type.
 The size is determined from the type of the operand, which is not itself evaluated.
 The result is an integer constant." - Sizeof (6.3.3.4).

 "A character string literal is a sequence of zero or more multibyte characters enclosed in double-quotes, as in "xyz".
 A wide string literal is the same, except prefixed by the letter L. (...)
-The multibyte character sequence is then used to initialize an array of static storage duration and lenght just sufficient to contain the sequence." - String literal (6.1.4).
+The multibyte character sequence is then used to initialize an array of static storage duration and length just sufficient to contain the sequence." - String literal (6.1.4).

 Em C++ (padrão ISO de 98) o texto é muito parecido, apenas abragendo também o conceito de type-id (desnecessário explicar para o contexto deste artigo):